Statewide Director of the California Civil Rights Coalition (October 2009 to December 2014)

-Claudia Peña of San Francisco is the Statewide Director of the California Civil Rights Coalition (CCRC).
+Claudia Peña served as Statewide Director of the California Civil Rights Coalition (CCRC) from October 2009 to December 2014.
 She was previously EJS’s third Judge Constance Baker Motley Civil Rights Fellow.
 She started the one-year fellowship in the fall of 2008 after graduating in May from UCLA School of Law, where she served as vice president of the Student Bar Association and chair of the Inter-Org Senate.

 While attending law school, Peña worked as the student coordinator of the Prisoner Reentry Initiative, which is a collaboration between UCLA’s Critical Race Studies and A New Way of Life, a non-profit organization in Watts, Calif., providing housing and reentry support to formerly incarcerated women and their children.